zarf-dev/zarf/site/src/content/docs/commands/zarf_init.md

       --git-pull-password string        Password for the pull-only user to access the git server --git-pull-username string        Username for pull-only access to the git server --git-push-password string        Password for the push-user to access the git server --git-push-username string        Username to access to the git server Zarf is configured to use.
-User must be able to create repositories via 'git push' (default "zarf-git-user")
+User must be able to create repositories via 'git push'
       --git-url string                  External git server url to use for this Zarf cluster -h, --help                            help for init -k, --key string                      Path to public key file for validating signed packages